Nuclear suppression from coherent $J/\psi$ photoproduction at the Large Hadron Collider: Conclusions

 \section{Conclusions}

-In this work, we analyzed the Runs 1 and 2 LHC data on coherent $J/\psi$ photoproduction in Pb-Pb UPCs in terms of the nuclear suppression factor of $S_{Pb}(x)$ using its generic parametrization and a $\chi^2$ fit to the ratios of the measured UPCs cross sections to those calculated in the impulse approximation.
+In this work, we analyzed the Run 1 and 2 LHC data on coherent $J/\psi$ photoproduction in Pb-Pb UPCs in terms of the nuclear suppression factor of $S_{Pb}(x)$ using its generic parametrization and a $\chi^2$ fit to the ratios of the measured UPCs cross sections to those calculated in the impulse approximation.
 It allowed us to determine $S_{Pb}(x)$ with a reasonable accuracy in a wide range of $x$, $10^{-5} \leq x \leq 0.04$.
-In particular, in the small-$x$ region $x < 10^{-3}$, the fit favors a weakly decreasing or flat form of $S_{Pb}(x) \approx 0.6$ with a $10-15$\% error at $x=5 \times 10^{-4}$ and a $20-30$\% error at $x=10^{-4}$.
-At large $x$, $S_{Pb}(x)$ is constrained to 10\% accuracy up to $x=0.04$ and is also consistent with the value $S_{Pb}(x=0.042)=0.90 \pm 0.10$, which we found from the $A$ dependence of the cross section of coherent $J/\psi$ photoproduction on fixed nuclear targets measured at Fermilab.
-The uncertainties in $S_{Pb}(x)$ are small, which demonstrates the potential of the LHC data on coherent charmonium photoproduction in Pb-Pb UPCs to provide new constraints on small-$x$ nPDFs and possible signs of saturation.
+In particular, in the small-$x$ region $x < 10^{-3}$, the fit favors a flat form of $S_{Pb}(x) \approx 0.6$ with a $5$\% accuracy at $x=6 \times 10^{-4} - 10^{-3} $ and a $25$\% uncertainty at $x=10^{-4}$.
+At the same time, within significant uncertainties, a slow decrease of $S_{Pb}(x)$ with a decrease of $x$ is not ruled out.
+At large $x$, $S_{Pb}(x)$ is constrained to better than 10\% accuracy up to $x=0.04$ and is also consistent with the value of $S_{Pb}(x=0.042)=0.90 \pm 0.10$, which we found from the $A$ dependence of the cross section of coherent $J/\psi$ photoproduction on fixed nuclear targets measured at Fermilab.
+The uncertainties on $S_{Pb}(x)$ are small, which demonstrates the potential of the LHC data on coherent charmonium photoproduction in Pb-Pb UPCs to provide new constraints on small-$x$ nPDFs and possible signs of saturation.
+We explicitly demonstrated this using the Bayesian reweighting of the discussed UPC data, which resulted in a severalfold reduction of the uncertainties of the EPPS16 and nCTEQ15 nPDFs.
+Also, while the central value of the EPPS16 gluon distribution was not affected by the reweighting, the inclusion of the UPC data favors larger values of the small-$x$ gluon distribution in the nCTEQ15 case.
 It will also be very beneficial to collect high statistics on $J/\psi$ photoproduction in heavy-ion UPCs at RHIC, which would cover $x \sim 0.015$ at $y=0$ and help to further constrain the results of our analysis, provided that the experimental accuracy is sufficiently high.